cloudfoundry-incubator/kubecf/doc/architecture/decisions/0004-upgrade-testing.md

 - be able to easily identify which versions he can upgrade to
 - upgrade using documented procedures
-- have confidence that the exact version upgrade he's doing has been tested by the KubeCF team
+- have confidence that the exact version upgrade they are performing has been tested by the KubeCF team

 ## Decision